saum7800/vlsi-iiith/SRIP/docs/README.txt

 6. Click on the button of any component.
 New component will appear on the canvas and you may manipulate it's position and size in the same way as shown in steps 3,4 and 5.

 7. Make the layout design using the components.

+8. If a component is added by mistake that you wish to remove, click on the component you want to remove.
+    Now click on the "Delete selected component" button.

-8. Click on the " Check DRC " button to check if the layout made satisfies the design layout rules correctly.
+9. Click on the " Check DRC " button to check if the layout made satisfies the design layout rules correctly.

-9. You will get an alert which will tell you if DRC rules are satisfied or not.
+10. You will get an alert which will tell you if DRC rules are satisfied or not.

-10. If DRC rules are not satisfied, you will also get an alert to tell you which specific DRC rule has been violated.
+11. If DRC rules are not satisfied, you will also get an alert to tell you which specific DRC rule has been violated.

-11. Click the " clear all " button to start making and testing a new layout.
+12. Click the " clear all " button to start making and testing a new layout.

 -------------------------------------------------------------------------------------------------------------------------------------